MattB859/Ms1-Malaysian-Restaurant/README.md

         1. The user would already be comfortable with the website layout and can easily navigate with ease.

-    2. As a Frequent User, I want to check to see if there are any new updates.

-        1. The user would already be comfortable with the website's layout and can easily click any link

-    3. As a Frequent User, I want to sign up to the Newsletter so that I am kept informed about any major updates and/or changes to the website or organisation.
+    2. As a Frequent User, I want to sign up to the Newsletter so that I am kept informed about any major updates and/or changes to the website or organisation.

-        1. At the bottom of every page their is a footer which its content is consistent throughout all pages.

-        2. To the right hand side of the footer the user can see "Subscribe to our Newsletter" and are prompted to Enter their email address.
+        1. On the home page the user can see a "Sign Up" button.
+When the user click's the button they will be prompted to Enter their name and email address for our weekly Newsletter.

-        3. There is a "Submit" button to the right hand side of the input field which is located close to the field and can easily be distinguished.
+---

 ## Debugging